prisms-center/CASMcode_crystallography/python/doc/usage/superlattice.rst

     S_1 = A_p S_2 U,

 where :math:`A_p` the operation matrix of the p-th element in the relevant point group, and :math:`U` is a unimodular matrix (integer matrix, with :math:`\det(U) = \pm 1`).
-The :func:`~casm.xtal.is_equivalent_superlattice_of` method can be used to check if a lattice is symmetrically equivalent to a superlattice of another lattice and identify p.
+The :func:`~libcasm.xtal.is_equivalent_superlattice_of` method can be used to check if a lattice is symmetrically equivalent to a superlattice of another lattice and identify p.

-The :func:`~casm.xtal.enumerate_superlattices` function enumerates symmetrically unique superlattices given:
+The :func:`~libcasm.xtal.enumerate_superlattices` function enumerates symmetrically unique superlattices given:

 - a unit lattice
 - a point group defining which lattices are symmetrically equivalent